 Bond Basics: A Brief Discussion

-If a license has been revoked—or in some instances, suspended—for a violation of contractors license law, the contractor must file a disciplinary bond with the Registrar to reinstate, reissue or reapply for a new license.
+If a license has been revoked—or in some instances, suspended—for a violation of the Contractors State License Law, the contractor must file a disciplinary bond with the Registrar to reinstate, reissue or reapply for a new license.

 The amount of a disciplinary bond may not be for less than $15,000 or greater than 10 times the contractor license bond, and it must be on file with CSLB for at least two years.